peterdobbs77/daily-coding/staircase/README.md

 * Let *N* be the number of steps on a staircase
 * Let *X* be the set of *m* possible step sizes you can take to climb the stairs
 * Let *Y* be the number of unique ways to climb *N* steps

+## Miscellaneous

+Written in Visual Studio Code and programmed in Python 3.7.4 32-bit.